Summary

 What you’ll do at work

-As an apprentice, your 3.5 year development programme will be made up of rotations around the business.
 Our aim is to equip you with the range of skills and experience you need for your successful career.
 We also understand that everyone’s career is different, so every apprentice’s journey is unique.
-Here’s an idea of what yours could look like:

-The first year is spent settling into Transport for London.
-You will be mainly learning the fundamental engineering principles plus relevant health & safety training, within the NDT department of Technical Services at Acton Town.
+* The first year is spent settling into Transport for London.
+You will be mainly learning the fundamental engineering principles plus relevant health & safety training, within the NDT department of Technical Services at Acton Town

-Your second and third year will be a continuation of online training sessions & mentoring, where you will continue learning from our experienced NDT Engineers.
+* Your second and third year will be a continuation of online training sessions & mentoring, where you will continue learning from our experienced NDT Engineers

-You will be expected to follow teams, building up your confidence and practical knowledge.
+* You will be expected to follow teams, building up your confidence and practical knowledge

 Where you’ll work